roura356a/csk/intl.en-US/Cloud-native AI User Guide/Environment preparation/Log on to cloud-native AI consoles by using LDAP.md

         3. Select an account that is synchronized from LDAP to IDaaS and click **Provision Account** in the **Actions** column.
         4. In the **Provision Account** panel, click **Provision**.

             **Note:** You can also automate the synchronization process.
-This way, accounts that are imported from LDAP to IDaaS are automatically synchronized to RAM.
-For more information, see [Configure automatic account synchronization](https://help.aliyun.com/document_detail/162215.html?spm=a2c4g.11186623.6.579.7f7b36cdjMMABk).
+This way, accounts that are imported from LDAP to IDaaS are automatically synchronized to RAM. .

     Verify the result.